MuulshCorp/IsoWorlds-SAS/README.md

 | `@PUSHED@PULL` | `uuid-Isoworld@PUSHED@PULL` | A player wants to go to this Isoworld, preparing for pull process |
 | `No tag` | `uuid-Isoworld` | When world is ready, we set the it to his original name  |

-On server start, IsoWorlds plugin will move every IsoWorld folder in ISOWORLDS-SAS FOLDER to prevent the loading.
-Then it will rename every untagged IsoWorlds with @PUSH TAG, then IsoWorlds-SAS will push them.
+Sponge only: On server start, Isoworlds plugin will move every IsoWorld folder in Isoworlds-SAS folder to prevent the loading.
+Then it will rename every untagged Isoworlds with @PUSH TAG, then Isoworlds-SAS will push them.
+So when a server starts, there is no Isoworld to save space.